Here’s an overview of the 10 top gold-mining companies of 2017. Barrick Gold, Newmont Mining and AngloGold Ashanti were the top three.

 Gold production for the company in 2017 was expected to be between 2.1 and 2.15 million ounces, but the company exceeded its expectations.
 On March 29, 2017, Gold Fields entered a 50/50 joint venture with Asanko Gold (TSX:AKG,NYSE:AKG).
 The joint venture between the two gold-mining companies will give Gold Fields a 50-percent stake in Asanko’s 90-percent-owned Asanko gold mine.

 10. Agnico Eagle Mines (TSX:AEM)

-Check back with us in early 2018 to see which gold-producing companies make the top 10 for 2017.
+Check back in 2019 to see which companies make the top 10 gold-mining companies list for 2018.

 Don’t forget to follow us @INN_Resource for real-time news updates.